anjali2006406/Task_5_Elevate-Lab/Customer_churn_summary/churn_graph_observations.md

 # Business Insight:
 Customers using fiber optic services may be facing issues such as cost dissatisfaction, technical problems, or competition — indicating a need to assess quality, pricing, or support.

 **Observation**

+- Customers using Fiber Optic internet have the highest churn rate.

+- Those using DSL have a moderate churn rate.

+- No internet service customers barely churn, indicating basic service users tend to stay longer.